Current Parks Development Projects

 New lighting along the riverfront multi-use trail within Assumption North Park, between the base of the Ambassador Bridge and the base of Askin Avenue, was completed in summer 2024.
 Phase II lighting installation, extending from the base of Askin Avenue to the base of McEwan Avenue through Centennial Park, is now underway and expected to be completed in summer 2025.

 The riverfront trail from Huron Church Road to Askin Avenue was resurfaced in 2024, with grass restoration scheduled for spring 2025.
-Phase II of the trail rehabilitation will continue with resurfacing from Askin Avenue to McEwan Avenue in 2025.
+Phase II of the trail rehabilitation will continue with resurfacing from Askin Avenue to McEwan Avenue in fall 2025.
 This project, including both phases of trail upgrades, was funded in part by a grant from Trans Canada Trail to enhance Windsor's section of Canada's national trail.
 Visit TCTrail.ca to learn more.

 Project Manager: Trevor Duquette